nimeshnayaju/valleys/README.md

 Validation failed at user.age due to schema mismatch; expected schema: {"type":"number"}
 ```

-For more control over error messages, you can catch `DecoderError` and traverse its `path` property to build custom messages.
+For more control over error messages, you can catch `ValidationError` and traverse its `path` property to build custom messages.

 ### API Reference